 Most international flights arriving in New Zealand land at Auckland Airport.
 So if you live in America or Europe, chances are great that you’ll be able to catch a flight to Auckland.

 While there are a few international airlines that land at Christchurch Airport, there are still less international flights landing directly at Christchurch Airport than there are at Auckland Airport.

 Auckland Airport can be seen as the main airport of New Zealand.

 If you’re flying from Australia to New Zealand, you’ve got a few more options where landing at airports in cities other than Auckland or Christchurch are concerned.

-Queenstown and Dunedin on the South Island of New Zealand, and Wellington and Rotorua on the North Island of New Zealand all get flights originating from cities in Australia – mostly Sydney and Brisbane.
+Queenstown and Dunedin on the South Island of New Zealand, and Wellington and Rotorua on the North Island of New Zealand all get flights originating from cities in Australia – mostly Sydney, Melbourne, and Brisbane.

 The North and South Islands of New Zealand are not connected to each other – although they were thousands of years ago – so you might be wondering how you can get from the North Island to the South Island or vice versa?

 You have two options here: You can either travel by air or by boat.
 If traveling by air, you can typically fly from Wellington at the bottom of the North Island to Blenheim or Nelson at the top of the South Island.